For decades, many of us have trusted store-bought deodorant sprays and antiperspirants without questioning what’s in them.

 If you’ve been using commercial antiperspirants, your body may take 1–3 weeks to adjust.
 During this time, you may notice:

-• Increased sweating (normal as your pores unclog).
+- Increased sweating (this is normal as your pores unclog).

-• Stronger odor at first (bacteria balancing out).
+- Stronger odor at first (this is the bacteria in your skin balancing out).

 Tip: Stay consistent, it’s worth it for the long-term health benefits.